-Marutsunagi
+Sashiko Pattern Marutsunagi

-The traditional Japanese sashiko pattern marutsunagi 円繋ぎ means "circles linked."
+The traditional Japanese sashiko pattern marutsunagi 円繋ぎ means “circles linked.”
 It belongs to the group of moyōzashi 模様刺し.
-As the name suggests, it consists of circles.
-The circles are usually linked where they touch, unlike in the example shown above.
+As the name suggests, it consists of circles that are linked together where they touch.

 Circles in patterns stand for happiness, balance, and peace.
 This meaning comes from the kanji (Chinese character) for circle: 円.
-This character is used in the compound enman 円満.

 From this compound, the circle gets its deeper meaning and positive connotation.